 Guilde française des Scénaristes

 The Guilde française des Scénaristes is the only union in France dedicated to the defense of screenwriters’ artistic, contractual and financial interests.
-It represents nearly 300 screenwriters working in film, television, animation, documentary and new screens.
+It represents more than 300 screenwriters working in film, television, animation, documentary and new screens.

 Its goal is to promote greater recognition of the role of screenwriters and to improve working conditions.
 It aims at organizing and regulating the relations between screenwriters and the various professionals of the audiovial, film and Internet sectors.